RealSpiderelite/RealSpiderelite/README.md

 <h1 align="center">Hi 👋, I'm Ali Yahyaei</h1>
 <h3 align="center">An electrical engineer who loves programming and AI.
+I graduated from Shahrood University of Technology with a bachelor degree.
+I am currently studying for a master's degree in artificial intelligence at Shahrood University of Technology.
 I love open source!</h3>

 - 🌱 I’m currently learning **AI**